HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 It is observed that so many features provided for improving the rendering time and resource loading time could be leveraged better to see the overall impact and get an even better experience with respect to the performance.

-Starting from adopting the features provided by the JavaScript/Web community to using them wisely and ensuring that a tweak only improves the performance and doesn't instead increase the overload (for example, lazy loading all resources on a page is definitely not a good idea), is what it will take us to see these numbers even better in the coming years.
+Starting from adopting the features provided by the JavaScript and web community, making sure to use them wisely and ensuring that a tweak only improves the performance and doesn't instead increase the overload (for example, lazy loading all resources on a page is definitely not a good idea), is what it will take us to see these numbers even better in the coming years.

+{# TODO - this sentence is long but not sure how to break it down #}

 Let's continue to do so.